pburkholder/eponymous-principles/presentation.md

 * Miller's Law: To understand, you must believe
 * Goodhart's Law: When a measure becomes a target, it ceases to be a good measure.
 * Gall's Law: Every working complex system was first a working simple system

+# Gall's Law

+ohn Gall is best known for his 1975 book _General Systemantics: an essay on how systems work, and especially how they fail_.
+He originally formulated his observation as:

+> A complex system that works is invariably found to have evolved from a simple system that worked.
+A complex system designed from scratch never works and cannot be patched up to make it work.
+You have to start over with a working simple system.
+>
+That's too long, so I prefer the shorter version above.
+As for my mnemonic rule:

+> A worm's gut is simple because it eats constantly, however, we've evolved a GALL bladder for our more complex needs and big meals.
+>

+# Q:
+This proposed architecture is too complex [you, thinking: _This is 💩_].
+We'll have to start with simpler initial solution, otherwise we'll be attempting to violate _____  ____

+* Me: Okay - let's fill in the blank on three:  one… two… three

+# A:

+GALL'S LAW: